erikmhauck/filescout/README.md

 From the root of the project run the following commands:

 1. `yarn install`
-1. `docker compose -f docker-compose.dev.yml up` to start the mongo and elasticsearch containers
+1. `docker compose -f docker-compose.dev.yml up` to start the elasticsearch container
 1. `yarn start:dev` to start the webserver in hot-reload mode